Robyn: 1994–2004: Robyn Is Here, My Truth and Don't Stop the Music

-1999–2004: My Truth and Don't Stop the Music

 Robyn's second album, My Truth, was released in Sweden in May 1999 and subsequently in Europe.
 The single, "Electric", was a commercial success and propelled My Truth to the number-two position in Sweden.
 The autobiographical album included the tracks "Universal Woman" and "Giving You Back".
 Despite her US success with Robyn Is Here, My Truth was not released in that country, partly because it included two songs which referenced an abortion she had in her teens.
 Robyn contributed to Christian Falk's 1999 debut solo album, Quel Bordel (What a Mess), appearing on "Remember" and "Celebration".
 The following year, she appeared on "Intro/Fristil" on Petter's self-titled album.
 In 2001, Robyn performed "Say You'll Walk the Distance" for the soundtrack of On the Line.

 She signed a worldwide deal with Jive Records in July 2001, moving from BMG after the singer was "disillusioned with the lack of artistic control [she] had there"; a year later, Jive was acquired by BMG when it bought Zomba Records.
 Robyn later said, "I was back where I started!"
 In October 2002, she released the album Don't Stop the Music in Sweden.
 The album's singles, "Keep This Fire Burning" and "Don't Stop the Music", received airplay in Scandinavia and elsewhere in Europe.
 The title track was later covered by the Swedish girl group Play, and the lead single ("Keep This Fire Burning") was covered by the British soul singer Beverley Knight.
 In May 2004, Robyn's Best was released in the US.
 It was a condensed version of her debut album, with no material from her later releases.
 In 2006, after her departure from BMG, Det Bästa Med Robyn (The Best of Robyn) was released in Sweden with material from her first three albums; notable omissions, however, were the singles "Don't Stop the Music" and "Keep This Fire Burning".